 - Personal autonomy

-The Facilitator Guide is a set of directions for a Cultural Passport to Anywhere and the Paper Assessment form.
+The Facilitator Guide is a set of directions for your Cultural Passport to Anywhere and the Paper Assessment.
 Participants explore their own cultural identity and learn to improve their interactions with other cultures.
 Forty-five steps create an informative, interesting, practical, and fun learning experience.
 The design includes detailed methods for using the passport, as well as the administration, scoring, profiling, and interpretation of the Cross-Cultural Adaptability Inventory.

-The main goal of this session is to increase the ability of participants to interact with people from and in other cultures well as:
+The main goal of the CCAI is to increase the ability of participants to interact with people from other cultures, and to:

 - Define the concept of culture

-- Raise awareness of participants’ cultural backgrounds and cultural identities, and the part these play in cross-cultural interaction
+- Raise awareness of cultural backgrounds and cultural identities

 - Self-assess cross-cultural effectiveness